rufuspollock/csv.js/README.md

 Grab the `csv.js` file and include it in your application.

-Depends on underscore plus either jQuery or underscore.deferred (for deferred).
+Depends on jQuery or underscore.deferred (for deferred) in fetch (and jQuery if you need ajax). `parse` and `serialize` have zero dependencies.

 ### fetch